jasonjohnson/fogo/README.md

 ?>
 ```

 Fogo also supports interface injection, a staple feature of other containers supporting Inversion of Control (IoC).
+Example #5 goes into detail about this feature, but the example below touches on it briefly.

 ```php
 <?php